opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     - Click outside the selection to apply the transformation.

-.. note:: As you roll over the handles, the cursor changes shape to indicate you the operations you may perform.
+.. note:: As you roll over the handles, the cursor changes shape to indicate the operations you may perform.

 Selections can also be cut, copied, pasted and deleted by using the relevant command in the Edit menu.
-Cut, or copy, and paste also works from one drawing to another, or to a new one.
-This allows you to copy or move a section of a drawing to another drawing, or split a drawing into several drawings.
+Cut or copy and paste also works from one drawing to another, or to a new one.
+This allows you to copy or move a section of a drawing to another drawing, or split a drawing into several ones.

-When a Toonz drawing, or a section of a drawing, is pasted to another one, the colors of the pasted drawing are added to the palette of the target one, unless the same colors are already available in the palette.
+When a drawing in a Toonz level, or a section of it, is pasted to another one, the colors of the pasted drawing are added to the palette of the target level, unless the same colors are already available in the palette.

 .. note:: The vector selection can also be used to change the style of selected vectors by choosing it in the palette, or by creating a new style.
 See  :ref:`Editing Styles <editing_styles>`  .

 .. tip:: **To edit the drawing savebox:**

-    1. Activate the Modify Savebox option to visualize the savebox around the drawing.
+    1. Activate the **Modify Savebox** option to visualize the savebox around the drawing.

     2. Use the handles to resize it.

-    3. Switch Off the Modify Savebox check box to confirm the changes.
+    3. Deactivate the **Modify Savebox** option to confirm the changes.

-.. tip:: **To select and transform an area in a Toonz raster drawing or in a raster image:**
+.. tip:: **To select and transform an area in a Toonz Raster drawing or in a Raster image:**

     1. Select the area by doing one of the following: